gutschke/nginx_auth_sso/README.md

 Unencrypted traffic opens up a variety of different attack vectors.

-Ideally, the $sso_secret and the contents of the /etc/sso-auth file must remain protected from other users and other programs.
-Depending on how nginx is configured, this might not actually be possible (e.g. all CGI and LUA scripts often run with the same permissions and can thus access /etc/sso-auth; they also typically have access to server variables such as $sso_secret).
+Ideally, the contents of the /etc/sso-auth file must remain protected from other users and other programs.
+Depending on how nginx is configured, this might not actually be possible (e.g. all CGI and LUA scripts often run with the same permissions and can thus access /etc/sso-auth; they also typically have access to server variables such as the signing key in ngx.shared.sso:get("secret")).

 If this data cannot effectively be protected, the security of the SSO code is significantly weakened, although SSL encryption can mitigate